A Doll's House: Act One

-At Christmas, Nora Helmer returns from shopping carrying many packages and presents.
+Just prior to Christmas, Nora Helmer returns from shopping carrying many packages and presents.
 Her husband, Torvald, is working in his study.
 He playfully rebukes Nora for spending so much money on Christmas gifts, calling her his "little squirrel".
 He teases her about how, the previous year, she had spent weeks making gifts and ornaments by hand because money was scarce.
-This year, Torvald is due a promotion at the bank where he works, so Nora feels that they can let themselves go a little.
+Torvald has been recently promoted at the bank where he works, so Nora feels that they can now let themselves go a little.
 The maid announces two visitors: Mrs. Kristine Linde, an old friend of Nora's, who has come seeking employment; and Dr. Rank, a close friend of the family, who is let into the study.
 Kristine explains that she has fallen into poverty following her husband's death.
-Nora is empathetic, recalling her own past troubles: Torvald became sick, and they had to travel to Italy for a rest cure.
+Nora is empathetic, recalling her own past troubles: Torvald became very sick, and they had to travel to Italy for a rest cure.
 Nora promises to talk to Torvald about finding her a job.
 Kristine gently tells Nora that she is like a child.
 Nora is offended, so she tells her that she got money from "some admirer" so they could travel to Italy to improve Torvald's health.
-She told Torvald that her father gave her the money, but, in fact, she illegally borrowed it without his knowledge (women were forbidden from conducting financial activities such as signing checks without a man's endorsement).
-Since then, she has been secretly working and saving up to pay off the loan.
+She told Torvald that her father gave her the money, but, in fact, she illegally borrowed it without his knowledge (women were forbidden from conducting financial activities such as signing cheques without a man's endorsement).
+Since then, she has been secretly working and saving up to pay off the borrowed money.